nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Every minute, UI calls `Person#nextLessonBasedOnCurrentTime` on every student to consistently keep track of a students next lesson
 1. `Person#nextLessonBasedOnCurrentTime` calls `Lesson#durationTillLesson` for all of student's lessons which returns `Duration` objects
 1. Then leverage `Duration#compareTo` to get the lesson with the shortest duration
-1. Return lesson with shortest duration or `null` if student has no lessons
+1. `Person#nextLessonBasedOnCurrentTime` returns lesson with shortest duration or `null` if student has no lessons

 ### Display feature